 Blephex for Blepharitis

-Drs Alan B. Schlussel and Christine Law, O.D. is pleased to offer advanced treatment for blepharitis, BlephEx™.
+Dr. Alan Schlussel & Associates is pleased to offer advanced treatment for blepharitis, BlephEx™.
 This device provides powerful, painless and effective treatment for those suffering from an inflammation of the eyelids that causes red, irritated and swollen eyes.
 If you have been diagnosed with blepharitis, or suspect you may have it, get in touch with us and we’ll provide you with the relief you need.

 What is Blepharitis?

 Blepharitis (blef-uh-RYE-tis) is a common eyelid inflammation that can develop at any age.
 Blepharitis typically occurs when tiny oil glands located near the base of the eyelashes become clogged, leading to swollen, irritated and red eyes.
 Several diseases and conditions can cause blepharitis, such as dry eyes.
 Blepharitis doesn’t result in permanent vision damage and is not contagious.